2008–09 S.L. Benfica season: August–September

 After the first two weeks of September were dedicated to international football, Benfica returned to competition on the 18th.
 In the first leg of the qualifying stage for the UEFA Cup, the club faced Napoli at the Stadio San Paolo.
 Suazo began the scoring for Benfica with a 16th-minute header, but the lead lasted only two minutes.
 Luigi Vitale tied the score, and Germán Denis scored again for Napoli a minute later.
 In the second half Christian Maggio added another for Napoli, with Luisão scoring for Benfica three minutes later.
 Although Quique Flores believed that the loss was a combination of referee mistakes and errors by his players, he believed his club could qualify.
 The following Monday, Benfica visited the Estádio da Mata Real to play Paços de Ferreira in a 4–3 win.
 Nuno Gomes scored the one-nil in the sixth minute, and Paços equalised less than 10 minutes later.
 Before half-time, Quique's men added two more goals.
 In the restart, Paços made the match 3–2 in the 63rd minute before Benfica responded with a fourth goal from Jorge Ribeiro.
 Before the final whistle, William scored another for Paços.
 Sánchez Flores said about his first win at Benfica, "I am happy for the fans, who needed this to feel that their team also fights for the league."
-On 27 September, Benfica hosted Sporting CP for the first Derby de Lisboa of the season.
+On 27 September, Benfica hosted Sporting CP for the first Lisbon derby of the season.
 With the visitors enjoying a four-point lead in the league, Benfica had to win to move up in the standings.
 The game's only goals were in the second half, the first in the 67th minute when Pablo Aimar assisted Reyes; four minutes later, Sidnei headed in a free kick from Carlos Martins for the second.
 Sánchez Flores was encouraged by the victory against a team as strong as Sporting.